 If you are looking to stay in a neighborhood that is a bit outside of the traditional Downtown experience, we would generally advise looking at East Liberty or Squirrel Hill on the East End instead.
 The reason for this is that in East Liberty you can access roughly six different bus lines directly, including a rapid bus to Downtown, and in Squirrel Hill there are many bus lines to get around to numerous parts of the city as well.
 The quantity of buses here isn't as robust as you can find in Downtown proper but will go a lot further than in other neighborhoods all the same.

-From there, we recommend checking out the Port Authority bus schedule and check to see which bus lines would hit the neighborhoods you wish to visit and use that as your ultimate guide in making a decision on where to stay.
+From there, we recommend checking out the Pittsburgh Regional Transit bus schedule and check to see which bus lines would hit the neighborhoods you wish to visit and use that as your ultimate guide in making a decision on where to stay.

 If you are visiting Pittsburgh for a sporting event, you are in luck in that the stadiums for our major teams are located either in Station Square (Riverhounds), Downtown (Penguins), or the North Shore (Pirates and the Steelers).
 As mentioned above, these parts of the city are quite accessible on foot and you would do well simply booking a hotel close to your intended stadium.
 If you do, you'll benefit from being able to walk around a decent amount of the city and also have access to the bus system as outlined above.

 For those who are coming in for a business meeting, your experience will vary considerably based on where the office is located.
 If it is inside the city limits, especially in any of the neighborhoods mentioned above, the same thoughts will apply (so if you are coming for a meeting in Downtown proper, you may get by quite fine without a car).
 But if you find yourself having a meeting outside of Pittsburgh city limits and wish to explore any decent amount, a rental car would be highly recommended- especially if your company is footing the bill.